Why is the New Hampshire primary a famous election?

 “The north country is great with skiing and vacationing, and there’s the sea coast.
 It’s a pretty state,” said Larry Weinert of Wilton New Hampshire.

 The Merrimack River runs along Route 3 and right through the state’s most populated city – Manchester.
-Old mill buildings and a skyline full of church steeples welcomes you to the Queen City.
+Old mill buildings and a skyline full of church steeples welcome you to the Queen City.

 But every four years, eyes from thousands of miles away are on the Granite State during its first-in-the-nation primary.